feedzai/deccaf/README.md

 **Attention**: Run each python script **inside** the folder where it is located, to ensure the relative paths within each script work correctly

 ### Step 1 - Clone the Repo and Download Dataset
-After cloning the repo, please place FiFAR's folder inside the repo's folder, ensuring that your directory looks like this
+After cloning the repo, please extract the [Datasets, models and results](https://drive.google.com/file/d/1R6NgMgLd4wrRiQz5WrZUzFx0ljCHgDZl/view) file inside the repo's folder, ensuring that your directory looks like this

 ```
 deccaf